Luke Donald: 2014

 Late in 2013, Donald changed from long-time swing coach Pat Goss, to Chuck Cook, who coached Jason Dufner to the 2013 PGA Championship.
 Donald started the season promisingly, with top-10s in the Honda Classic and the Valspar Championship before missing the cut by one shot at the Masters in April.
 Just prior to Augusta, Donald had lost a place in the world's top 30 for the first time since 2008.
 He returned at RBC Heritage, where he held a two-shot lead after 54 holes, only to be narrowly beaten by Matt Kuchar, but he finished 2nd and returned to the world's top 20.
 Several weeks later, and Donald finished in 38th at The Players Championship.
 He also tied for third at the BMW PGA Championship in May.
 He failed to make the European Ryder Cup team after losing out on a wild card pick from captain Paul McGinley.
-In November, Donald announced that he had switched back to his old coach Pat Goss as he believed that he was not making any progress under Cook after facing the disappointment of missing the Ryder Cup.
+In November, Donald announced that he had switched back to his old coach Pat Goss as he believed that he was not making any progress under Cook after missing the Ryder Cup.